aws/aws-eks-best-practices/content/windows/docs/gmsa.md

 Windows-based applications such as .NET applications often use Active Directory as an identity provider, providing authorization/authentication using NTLM or Kerberos protocol.

 An application server to exchange Kerberos tickets with Active Directory requires to be domain-joined.
-Windows containers don’t support domain joins and would not make much sense as containers are ephemeral resources, creating a burden on the Active Directory RID pool.
+Windows containers don't support domain joins and would not make much sense as containers are ephemeral resources, creating a burden on the Active Directory RID pool.

 However, administrators can leverage [gMSA Active Directory](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) accounts to negotiate a Windows authentication for resources such as Windows containers, NLB, and server farms.